benmvp/slides/2017/reactsf/react-exposed.md

 NOTES:
 - So that's why you end up having to wrap the contents in a `<div>`
-- You'll find that a lot of React apps have lots of "unnecessary" `<div>`s cuz of this
+- The HTML source of many React apps have a lot of "unnecessary" `<div>`s cuz of this

 /////